heptarch/heptarch.github.io/drafts/tarkovsky.md

 Come, let me show you one of them.

-I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San Niccolò.
-I slept at the Institute, in a small room---more a closet---next to the archives, ate at I Bastioni and drank *branca menta* once a week on my stipend.
-The Institute was opposite a perfumery, whose
+I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91 Via di San Niccolò.
+I slept at the Institute, in a small room---more a closet---next to the archives, ate at I Bastioni, and drank *branca menta* once a week on my stipend.
+The Institute was opposite a perfumery.
+In the evenings, the scents from the maestro's cauldron would waft in

 The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the